VRisk – Value Risk

 V-Risk is not to be confused with:

-• Value of risk (VOR): The financial benefit that a risk-taking activity will bring to an organization’s stakeholders.
+- Value of risk (VOR): The financial benefit that a risk-taking activity will bring to an organisation’s stakeholders.
 VOR requires a company to examine the components of the cost of risk and treat them as an investment option.